tomsik68/remedy/README.md

 - configurable via toml (see `config.example.toml`)
 - multiple accounts
 - basic logging so it's possible to see what's going on
+- use a shell command to retrieve account password

 Missing features:
 - save local state to prevent synchronization of already downloaded e-mails